lexibank/tlopo/out/vol4/chapter8.md

 This distinction between natural kinds and collectives will prove to be relevant in our discussion of Oceanic generics.

+<a id="s-1-2-5"></a>

-8.1.2.5 Problems inherent in the semantics of generics
+### 1.2.5 Problems inherent in the semantics of generics

 For any generic term, the assumption that there is a single correct definition of its semantic range that can be uncovered by careful research is itself questionable.
 The fact is that members of a speech community often do not agree completely as to the scope of generics.
-The kind of variation is of the kind predicted by prototype theory ([Rosch 1973](../references.md#source-Rosch1973), [1975a](../references.md#source-Rosch1975a),b).
+The kind of variation is of the kind predicted by prototype theory ([Rosch 1973](../sources/Rosch1973), [1975a](../sources/Rosch1975a),b).
 Generally people agree on the membership of typical members of a class but disagree when it comes to marginal members.
 The definitions given in dictionaries tend to understate the amount of variation within the speech community.

 Consider, for example, English speakers’ use of the term _fish_.
 The _Shorter Oxford English Dictionary (SOED)_ makes a sharp distinction between popular and scientific definitions of this term.